michaelsergio/My-vimrc-folder/README.markdown

-GO USE VUNDLE BASED VERSION INSTEAD
+GO USE VUNDLE VERSION INSTEAD!
 ====================================

 This is currently unmaintained.